OJ999/holbertonschool-Portfolio_Foundations/README.md

 <----------------------------------------------------------------------------------------------------------------------------->

 5. Risks
- In a section named “Risks”:
--Describe the technical risks, the potential impact, and what safeguards or alternatives you have in mind -Describe non-technical risks, the potential impact, and what strategies are in place to prevent these negative outcomes
-Answer:

 • Technical Risks:

 1. Integration Complexity: Integrating multiple technologies such as React, Redux, Node.js, and MongoDB may lead to